Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 ```
 > **Note:** Just like on the `facetFields`, make sure that the `label` properties do not contain empty spaces, as this would cause unexpected behavior.

-Each interval defined is collected into its collapsible category.
+Each interval defined is collected into its collapsible category identified uniquely by its `label`.
 The top code snippet will result in the following display of the facet intervals:

 ![Facet Intervals](../docassets/images/search-facet-intervals.png)